hyunjimoon/tolzul/🌙amoon()/💭theorize(💸)/💭theorize(💸).md

 ## Publications

 - "Simulation-Based Calibration Checking for Bayesian Computation"
-- "Evolutionary Dynamics in Entrepreneurial Decision-Making"
-- "Bridging Theoretical Statistics and Practical Implementation: The Case for Probabilistic Programming"

-The theoretical domain exists not in isolation but as the foundation for both [[📐produce(💭)]] and [[def(💸Evaluate)]] domains.
+The theoretical domain exists not in isolation but as the foundation for both [[📐produce(💭)]] and [[💸Evaluate()]] domains.
 As the outermost orbit, it moves deliberately, creating space for deep thinking and rigorous foundation-building.

 _"Theory without application is hollow, but application without theory is blind."_